 Have a pre-existing condition?
 Your health coverage isn't affected

-Did you know all Marketplace plans must cover treatment for pre-existing medical conditions, like asthma, diabetes, and cancer?
+Did you know all Marketplace plans must cover treatment for

 What’s a pre-existing condition?